Wellbeing at Kings

 SEND Team

-The SEND Team run by our SENCOs Miss Denslow and Mr Bacon support students with identified SEMH needs.
+The SEND Team run by our SENCOs Miss Denslow and Mrs Snedden support students with identified SEMH needs.
 They are able to work with specialist teams such as the Educational Pycologist, Tamhs and Camhs to request additional guidance to support students in school.
 Our SENCOs manage the Pupil Passports and meet with families during the year or when required to update these documents to ensure students needs are understood.
 Our Wellbeing HLTA, SENCOs and Deputy SENCO run Wellbeing Check Ins, Wellbeing Groups and Social Skills with students usually on a weekly basis for short term period.
 These groups are best suited to students already on the SEN Support List with early signs of low mood or low confidence in order to build relationships within the SEND Staff Team.

 Child Wellbeing Practioner